Updated SEPTEMBER 2025

 Sounds Air's corporate Pilatus PC12 ZK-PLZ at Woodbourne on 23 February 2017 |

-2017 saw the arrival of Pilatus PC12 ZK-PLV in service giving Sounds Air a fleet of five Cessna Caravans and five Pilatus PC12s.
+In November 2017 another Pilatus PC12 arrived in Wellington for Sounds Air.
+With ZK-PLV in service the airline had a fleet of five Cessna Caravans and five Pilatus PC12s.

 By November 2015 the Wellington to Nelson route had become Sounds Air's second busiest route with 26 flights a week operating between the two centres.
 The arrival of Jetstar on this route in December 2015 and the resulting air fare war seriously impacted on Sounds Air's traffic and by August 2017 the frequency of services had reduced to 17 flights a week and the route had dropped to become the sixth busiest.

 On the 29th of December 2017, following the reopening of State Highway 1 north of Kaikoura, Sounds Air discontinued the Blenheim-Kaikoura air service.
-The final flights, SDA31 to Kaikoura and SDA34 back to Blenheim were flown under the command of Tom Williams in Cessna Caravan ZK-SAN.
+The final flights, SDA31 from Blenheim to Kaikoura and the return flight back to Blenheim, SDA34, were flown under the command of Tom Williams in Cessna Caravan ZK-SAN.

 In September 2018 Cessna Grand Caravan ZK-SAW was sold.

-On the 13th of December 2018 Cessna 525 Citation CJ3 ZK-RJZ wsa registered to Sounds Air who took over the the operating the jet on behalf of the owner.
+On the 13th of December 2018 Cessna 525 Citation CJ3 ZK-RJZ was registered to Sounds Air who took over the the operating the jet on behalf of the owner.
 It was also available to operate charter services for Sounds Air.
-It operated its first Sounds Air flight on the 20th of December 2018 flying from Wellington to Taupō, thence to Wanaka before returning to Wellington with the callsign SDAJ (Sounds Air Juliet).
+It operated its first Sounds Air charter flight on the 20th of December 2018 flying from Wellington to Taupō, and then then to Wanaka before returning to Wellington using the callsign SDAJ (Sounds Air Juliet).
 On the 6th of December 2019 ZK-RJZ was removed from Sounds Air's operating certificate and the aircraft was reregistered to Tirohanga Holdings.

 Sounds Air's Pilatus PC12 ZK-PLB arriving at Westport on 28 April 2021 |